About

 Cartoon illustration of a man with his ear holding a pencil.

-Design as a tool for clarity, accessibility, and connection.
+Content as a tool for clarity, connection, and change.

 Media Appearances And Workshops